unlock-protocol/unlock/unlock-protocol-com/blog/crosschain.md

 To mitigate the risks of a protocol-wide attack, we set up two main tools:

 1. **A safety delay**: Every contract call arriving from the DAO across the bridge will be quarantined for a duration of at least two days.
 That leaves some room to act if any malicious calls were to be sent.
 Note that this time period comes *after* the delay introduced by the DAO itself.
 For that, we rely on [OpenZeppelin's Timelock contract](https://docs.openzeppelin.com/contracts/4.x/governance#timelock) that has been audited multiple times.
 2. **Multisigs**: On each chain, a multisig owned by our team and trusted members of the Unlock community retains the ability to trigger actions through the `UnlockOwner` contract.
 We believe this is still a requirement at this stage as a safeguard.
-Protocol-wide upgrade across chains is a radically new approach.
+Performing a protocol-wide upgrade across chains is a radically new approach.
 As such processes of governance are maturing, we hope multisigs could become obsolete and we have built a way in the `UnlockOwner` to remove them.
 We believe this will happen in due time.

 ## Try it now !